 10) if you have a twitter or facebook account, feel free to promote Six posts from fellow participants, share the Six on Saturday love.

 That’s it, I think.
-Like I say, not rules as such, more a pattern to conform to, rather than comply with.
+Like I say, not rules to comply with as such, more a pattern to conform to, a guide.

 If you decide to ski a little off-piste in your Six on Saturday post, that’s entirely fine, it’s your blog after all.
 There is no naughty step.